14 Combined Loads

 Of course, for problems with no pressure, the pressure terms would be excluded.

-Of the three longitudinal normal stresses, bending stresses tend to be the most complex to understand in terms of calculation inputs and signs, especially with varying coordinate axes directions.
+Of the three types of longitudinal normal stress, bending stress tends to be the most complex to understand in terms of calculation inputs and signs, especially with varying coordinate axes directions.
 Section 14.2.1 re-visits the concept of bending stress in order to discuss how to generalize the equations presented in Chapter 9 to any orientation of body with any arrangement of coordinate axes.

 14.2.1 Generalized Bending Stress Equation